Coderad32/SigilKeyMap/README.md

 - unit build setup customize
 - software for model prototype

+## Accessability

+**Create** a new protocol template as a test protocol written for a new blockchain and token hosted through meta mask and gassed by etherium.
+A whole token sale instead of fractional sharding of a token.

+- Escape Velocity
+- Sales & Marketing
+- Anayltics & DATA science

 ## Conclusion

 ## Summary

 In summary you have just read about my simple blockchain network.
 Talking about Farming Units Software DATA Layers of security.

-Create a new protocol template as a test protocol written for a new blockchain and token hosted through meta mask and gassed by etherium.

 - Tokenization Progress
 - Build Setup